olebole/irafdoc/doc/dataio.export.rst

   the builtin formats which already support it.
   </p>
   <p>
-  	The simplest type of <tt>"color"</tt> image is the familiar grayscale image.
+  	The simplest type of <span style="font-family: monospace;">"color"</span> image is the familiar grayscale image.
   Pixel values represent the display gray level, although for some formats a CLT (color lookup table) is required (e.g. GIF) and these pixel values are actually indices into a grayscale colormap.
 Most of the conversion done with this task will produce a grayscale image of some sort.
-For <tt>"color index"</tt> images the pixel values are indices into a colormap containing the RGB components of the color for a pixel with that value.
+For <span style="font-family: monospace;">"color index"</span> images the pixel values are indices into a colormap containing the RGB components of the color for a pixel with that value.
 Colormaps usually permit at most 256 possible colors implying 8-bit pixels.
   In this task the colormap may be computed either with the <i>cmap()</i> (which does a 24-to-8 bit mapping of the colors) or the <i>setcmap()</i> function (which computes the colormap from a display lookup table of colors).
-  <tt>"True color"</tt> images are those which have 24-bits of color (8-bit for each
+  <span style="font-family: monospace;">"True color"</span> images are those which have 24-bits of color (8-bit for each
   component) for each pixel, some true color images also contain an alpha channel (an extra 8-bits of constant intensity) which may or may not be used by the software displaying the image.
   </p>
   <p>
-  	The <i>cmap()</i> function takes three images and computes a colormap using Paul Heckbert's Median Cut Algorithm (<tt>"Color Image Quantization for Frame Buffer Display"</tt>, SIGGRAPH '82 Proceedings, pg 297) and Floyd-Steinberg dithering technique.
+  	The <i>cmap()</i> function takes three images and computes a colormap using Paul Heckbert's Median Cut Algorithm (<span style="font-family: monospace;">"Color Image Quantization for Frame Buffer Display"</span>, SIGGRAPH '82 Proceedings, pg 297) and Floyd-Steinberg dithering technique.
 The computed colormap is written to the file header and pixel values are converted to color indices.
 By default 256 colors are computed but fewer colors may be requested.
 This function is most useful